-Twenty-two states have passed legislation declaring the square dance as a state symbol, and more than thirty bills have been introduced at the federal level proposing the square dance as the national (folk) dance of the United States.
+Twenty-two states have declared the square dance an official state symbol, and more than thirty bills have been introduced at the federal level proposing the square dance as the national (folk) dance of the United States.

 About The Square Dance

 The square dance provided pioneers with recreation and social contact with neighbors - and is still doing that today!
 From "An American Folk Custom" by Richard M. MacKinnon: